About the project

 - March 2019: Secretary of State approves orders and construction of Phases Two and Three

-- Summer 2019 *: Construction of Phase Two begins
+- October 2019: Construction of Phase Two begins

-*All future dates are projected and subject to change dependant on external factors.
+*All future dates are projected and subject to change dependent on external factors.